We are a group of competitive individuals who have backgrounds in technology, finance, economics, marketing, and more.

 Byron is pursuing a finance and mathematics dual degree.
 He has varying levels of experience in accounting, consumer finance, sales and research, and data analytics.
 He has a strong interest in quantitative finance and plans to pursue a career in the field after obtaining a graduate degree in financial engineering.

-AJ is a prospective finance major and business analytics minor.
-He most recently worked as a financial analyst intern at Ameriprise Financial, with a Certified Financial Planner (CFP).
+AJ is a prospective finance and operations management & business analytics double major.
+He currently works as a financial intern at the Chesapeake Bay Hockey League and formerly worked as a financial analyst intern at Ameriprise Financial, where he worked with a Certified Financial Planner (CFP).
 He also has a passion for investing and actively follows the stock market.

 Our world class faculty advisors are renowned for having experience in the financial industry and have years of experience.